-In football (soccer), being too dependent on a single stronger foot can be a major weakness, especially in situations that would require you to make use of your weaker foot, be it a shooting chance or a last gasp clearance.
-If you need to improve on your weaker foot quickly, then you might want to practice these soccer drills every day (or at least once every 2 days) for about a month and hopefully you’ll achieve the results.
-By then, your weaker foot should be able to cope with most high intensity soccer drills like shooting, passing, dribbling etc.
+In football (soccer), being too dependent on a stronger foot can be a major weakness, especially in situations that would require you to use your weaker foot.
+Whether it’s a shooting chance or a last-gasp clearance.
+If you need to improve your weaker foot quickly, you may want to practice these soccer drills every day (or at least once every 2 days) over the period of several weeks.
+By then, your weaker foot should be able to cope with most high-intensity soccer drills like shooting, passing, dribbling etc.

-These soccer drills aim to improve on your touches, control and balances.
-So let’s begin:
+These soccer drills aim to improve on your touches, control, and balances.

 Drill #1: Warming-Up

-Begin with a short 2 minute jog then continue with simple stretches on your legs and feet, concentrating on your ankle, calf, knee and hips to maximize performance and prevent any injuries during practice.
+Start with a short 2-minute jog.
+Continue with simple leg and lower body stretches, concentrating on your ankles, calves, knees, and hips to maximize performance and prevent any injuries during practice.

 Drill #2: Juggling with your weaker foot

 Find an open space, throw the ball at waist height and let it bounce.
-Then kick it up using the laces section of your foot.
+Then kick it up using the laces of your foot.
 Repeat this for roughly 5 minutes and then increase it to 10 minutes and so on.
-For a start, let the ball bounce as it is easier and gives you the confidence.
-Once you’ve become better, try by not letting the ball bounce on the ground.
+To start, let the ball bounce, it’s easier and gives you more confidence.
+As you progress, try not letting the ball bounce on the ground.

 Drill #3: Weaker Foot – ball control

 Touch the soccer ball lightly with your outstep/outside sole of your weaker foot and then quickly change to your instep / inside sole of your weaker foot and vice versa.
-This is similar to doing a flip flap or elastico, but at a very slow pace.
-Practice it for as long as you can by building rhythm along with speed with the ball.
+This is similar to doing a flip flap or elastico but at a slower pace.
+Practice for as long as you can, building rhythm along with speed with the ball.